Chattanooga Hit and Run Lawyer

 Further, immediately begin recording a statement capturing every possible detail you can think of.
 Remember that you not only need to be able to correctly identify the vehicle that hit you but also the specific driver.

-Police will expect a physical description or some form of a unique identifier that could help them correctly pinpoint the same person who hit you.
+Police will expect a physical description or some form of a distinct identifier that could help them correctly pinpoint the same person who hit you.

 Contact a Chattanooga Hit and Run Law Firm and Get Your Case Into the Right Hands